tabatkins/wordle-list/README.md

 # wordle-list
-A randomly-ordered list of all possible words that are potentially valid in wordle, taken straight from the game's source code.
+A randomly-ordered list of all possible words that are potentially valid guesses in wordle, taken straight from the game's source code.
 Use it like:

 ```bash
 curl -s https://raw.githubusercontent.com/tabatkins/wordle-list/main/words | grep ...